ga-curriculum/ml-workflow-and-best-practices/bias-variance-model-performance/README.md

 Bias and variance are two key sources of error in machine learning models:

 -   **High Bias (Underfitting):** Model is too simple, failing to capture patterns in the data.
--   **High Variance (Overfitting):** Model learns noise instead of underlying patterns, performing well on training data but poorly on new data.
+-   **High Variance (Overfitting):** Model captures noise instead of underlying patterns, performing well on training data but poorly on unseen data.
 -   **Optimal Tradeoff:** Achieved when the model generalizes well without overfitting.

 <div class="mermaid">